How To Suck Up Water With A Shop Vacuum

 When you remove the paper filter you will see a ball float, if you have a foam filter you can place that over the ball float outer housing.

-Trying to suck up water with the paper filter still attached will cause it to clog up quickly and stop working.
+Trying to clean up liquids with the paper filter still attached will cause it to clog up quickly and stop working.
 The goal of the paper filter is to keep the dust you’re sucking up from going back into the air, but if you’re sucking up liquids, there is no dust to worry about.
 The little bit of dust will just stick to the water instead of being blown back out, so it’s not needed for wet messes.

 3. Plug Into A GFCI Plug